jolau/TempDAQ/README.md

 2. The bash command `w1thermsensor ls` lists the _HWID_ and _Type_ of the sensor
 3. Enter the _HWID_ in the temp_daq_config.yaml

+### Status led
+If status led is enabled in config, it will blink when running:
+- Slow blinking: app is running
+- Fast blinking: temperature acquisition is happening

 ## Config file
 short primer on syntax of yaml: https://learnxinyminutes.com/docs/yaml/